RISHIT-ANAND/ISTE-HACKTOBER-21_THE-ALGO-COMPANION/CP RAGE/DYNAMIC PROGRAMMING/README.md

 <hr>

-<h3> Are we using a different recurrence relation in the two codes?
+<h3> :star:Are we using a different recurrence relation in the two codes?
 No. Are we doing anything different in the two codes?
 Yes. </h3>

 > In the recursive code, a lot of values are being recalculated multiple times.
 We could do good with calculating each unique quantity only once.
 Take a look at the image to understand that how certain values were being recalculated in the recursive way: